7 Ways to Reduce Carbon Emissions in Logistics in 2024

 A growing pressure for ESG policies

 ESG stands for Environmental, social, and corporate governance.
 The framework shows how a company supports sustainability, human rights, and transparent operations.
+And while some time ago it was rather a nice-to-have option, it has now become a must for businesses worldwide.

-Climate change, inequality, the shift towards a circular economy, and the need for transparency in business are among them.
-Growing global regulations and pressure from society is another.
+The reasons are many including climate change, inequality, the shift towards a circular economy, the need for transparency, and the growing global ESG regulations and pressure from society is another.

 How to reduce carbon emissions in logistics